Kwpolska/chriswarrick.com/posts/2013/09/01/mpd-on-windows.rst

 .. description: A short how-to on installing MPD on Windows.
 .. tags: Windows, mpd, guide
 .. section: Windows
+.. guide: yes
 .. guide_topic: MPD
 .. guide_platform: Windows
+.. guide_effect: you can now play music the Unix way on Windows

 Recently, I had to reinstall Windows.
 One of the things I had to set up was MPD, the `Music Player Daemon`_.